 The documentary is a moving portrait of a North Philadelphia working class family over the span of 10 years.
 Olshefski’s intimate style emphasizes the beautiful complexity of relationships, and serves as an example of how an American family goes about healing and persevering.
 The film premiered at the 2017 Sundance Festival.

-Join us for a screening of the award-winning film, followed by a talk-back with two of the minds behind the project, director Olshefski and producer Sabrina Schmidt Gordon.
+Join us for a screening of the award-winning film, followed by a talk-back with one of the filmmakers behind the project, director Olshefski.
 Also, join us earlier in the day for a cinéma vérité director’s workshop at 4 PM!
-Afterwards we’ll be hosting a community potluck, so come join us with a dish to share at 5:30 PM.
+Afterwards we’ll be hosting a community potluck, so come with a dish to share at 5:30 PM.

 More about the filmmakers: